YTread Logo

 the world in 2050 the real future of earth full documentary hd...

-When we started the ethanol program, nobody was talking about reducing emissions, this was not a problem at the time, first and foremost, we no longer had money to buy oil.
-After the first oil shock, we were oil importers and today more than 50 percent of all cars use ethanol instead of gasoline Brazil made a very conscious decision to try to find a way to reduce its dependence on fossil fuels and They didn't have to look far because Brazil's climate is ideal for growing sugarcane so you have a sugarcane plantation you only have two things to make sugar and ethanol my family has been in the sugarcane business since 1955 and about 30 years ago I thought there was an opportunity to make more ethanol and now we are producing 120,000 cubic meters of ethanol brazil today has very close to 400 sugar meals total sales are 30 billion US dollars and this number is increasing if you look at how they make ethanol and how efficient the process is it's
+It started in Brazil in 1975.
+When we started the ethanol program, no one was talking about reducing emissions.
+This was not a problem at that time.
+First and foremost, we no longer had money to buy oil.
+After the first oil crisis, we were oil importers and today in Today, more than 50 percent of all cars use ethanol instead of gasoline.
+Brazil made a very conscious decision to try to find a way to reduce its dependence on fossil fuels and they didn't have to look far because Brazil's climate is ideal for growing sugar cane. then you have a sugarcane plantation, you only have two things to produce sugar and ethanol.

 the world in 2050 the real future of earth full documentary hd